akavel/awesome-shadows-of-brimstone/README.md

 Note: Actual Plays or Reviews should be lists with at least 3 episodes/sessions.
 Unboxing videos are not automatically considered a Review.
 Actual Play videos are not automatically considered a Learning Guide.
+To be included, the lists should generally not include videos unrelated to SoB.

 (Youtube channels in alphabetical order of channel @-name - except for a few "pinned" links at the top.)